 - Each of you has carefully read the 22-page Summary Dissolution Information(Form FL-810).

-Secondly, the summary disso proceeding can be summarily terminated by either you or your spouse – unilaterally – upon the filing of a Notice of Revocation of Petition for Summary Dissolution (Form FL-830) at any time between the filing of the joint petition and dropping off the judgment for signature at the family law business office six months later.
+Secondly, under Family Code section 2402, the summary disso proceeding can be summarily terminated by either you or your spouse – unilaterally – upon the filing of a Notice of Revocation of Petition for Summary Dissolution (Form FL-830) at any time between the filing of the joint petition and dropping off the judgment for signature at the family law business office six months later.
 This occurs generally when you or your spouse decides to request other orders from the Court (for example, spousal support or domestic violence restraining orders) that you or your spouse had not anticipated at the time of filing of the joint petition.
 Not only will you lose the filing fee paid at the time of filing of the joint petition, but you or your spouse must pay the filing fee for a standard Petition and Request for Dissolution of Marriage (FL-100) and the other will likely have to pay the filing fee for the Response and Request for Dissolution of Marriage (FL-120).

 The point here is for you and your spouse to be certain you want to proceed with (and meet the requirements for) a Joint Petition for a Summary Dissolution.
 Otherwise, it can be waste of time and money.